Suresh0750/Namaste-React/README.md

 // React reconcilaration algorithm?

     React reconcilaration is also known as react fiber. whenever somthing changes in ui that's known as reconcilaration.
-    These actual dom and virtual dom, diff algorithm is comes undet the React algorithm or reconcilaration.
+    These actual dom and virtual dom, diff algorithm is comes under the React algorithm or reconcilaration.

         // actual dom?